-Anyone with a suspected thyroid issue should know how to test their thyroid properly.
+Anyone with a suspected thyroid issue should know how to check their thyroid properly.
 Most doctors only check TSH levels and assume your thyroid is fine as long as the TSH (Thyroid Stimulating Hormone) is below about 5 (way too high) these days.
 But there are much better tests than those on the standard thyroid panel.
 There are, however, better thyroid tests than those on a standard thyroid panel.
-You can ask your doctor to order them for you although they will sometimes refuse (if so I can do that for you – see here )

 • feeling cold when others are warm, especially cold hands & feet